What will I learn during my DPV cave diver course?

 Duration: 3-4 days

-• 2 sets of regulators, each with 1 first and second stage, with at least 1 pressure gauge and inflation hose
+• Two sets of regulators, each with one first and second stage, with at least one pressure gauge and inflation hose

-• BCD (wing) and harness or Sidemount Wing (with a min lift of 40 pounds)
+• BCD (wing) and harness or Sidemount Wing (with a minimum lift of 40 pounds)

-• Appropriate exposure suit (longer dives and DPV dives usually mean colder dives, consider adapting your dive suit to the kind of diving you are doing)
+• Appropriate exposure suit (longer dives and DPV dives usually mean colder dives; consider adapting your dive suit to the diving you are doing)

-• Dive computer with depth gauge and back up computer or bottom timer
+• Dive computer with depth gauge and a backup computer or bottom timer

 • Backmount or Sidemount